jeftegoes/AwsOverview/AWS ElastiCache.md

   - 250 shards with 1 master and 1 replica.
   - ...
   - 83 shards with one master and 5 replicas.

+## 5.4.
+ElastiCache for Redis - Auto Scaling

+- Automatically increase/decrease the desired shards or replicas.
+- Supports both **Target Tracking and Scheduled** Scaling Policies.
+- Works only for Redis with **Cluster Mode Enabled**.

+## 5.5.
+ElastiCache - Redis Connection Endpoints

+- **Standalone Node**
+  - One endpoint for read and write operations.
+- **Cluster Mode Disabled Cluster**
+  - **Primary Endpoint:** For all write operations.
+  - **Reader Endpoint:** Evenly split read operations across all read replicas.
+  - **Node Endpoint:** For read operations.
+- **Cluster Mode Enabled Cluster**
+  - **Configuration Endpoint:** For all read/write operations that support Cluster Mode Enabled commands.
+  - **Node Endpoint:** For read operations.

 # 6. Caching Implementation Considerations